JackSzwergold/Preworn-Main/tutorials/mamp1.md

 	?>

-And now you’re done setting up your basic MAMP setup!
+Save the file & reload your browser.
+The text, “Hello world!” should be displayed in the brower.
+Which means now you’re done setting up your basic MAMP development environment!